Young workers’ rights

 - refuse to take a lie detector test

-If you believe you have been penalized, or your employer has threatened to penalize you for any of the above reasons, you can file a claim with the Ministry of Labour, Training and Skills Development.
+If you believe you have been penalized, or your employer has threatened to penalize you for any of the above reasons, you can file a claim with the Ministry of Labour, Immigration, Training and Skills Development.

 Your employer must establish a regular pay period and pay day.
 On or before pay day, your employer must provide you with a wage statement.